CaseyClarke/Obsidian-Files/PHYS 124/Labs/Lab 2.md

 References:
 - Isaac, et al. 2025.
 Lab Manual PHYS 124.
 Edmonton: University of Alberta, Department of Physics.
-- Data for the experiment was collected in person
+- Data for the experiment was collected as per Figure 1